-Overall, something is ''Satanic'' because it is focused on the central figure of Satan, through mythology, symbolism, or spiritual and religious reverence.
-Since there is variety in Satanism, sometimes you will find this representation through literature about Satan, from the past and in the present.
-Satanists idealize Satan, anthropomorphizing him or her into a living god.
+Overall, something is ‘Satanic’ because it is focused on the central figure of Satan, through mythology, symbolism, or spiritual and religious reverence.
+Since there is variety in Satanism, sometimes you will find this representation through literature about Satan, from the past, and in the present.
+Satanists idealize Satan, creating him or her into a living god.

 Philosophies Related to Spiritual Satanism

 Society worldwide has a generally negative view of Satanism.
 This is generally true wherever Christianity is found.
-In some cases the public have been so afraid that it has caused a panic.
+In some cases, the public has been so afraid that it has caused a panic.
 Hopefully, people have learned from what happened in the 1980’s, during the Satanic Panic.

 The Satanic Panic of the ’80s was a dark time in society where people blamed Satanists for committing horrifying crimes and abuses.
 Those who were in charge of caring for children were targeted by the religious right, pursued by therapists and judges and lawyers.
 Cases were bounced in and out of kangaroo courts, declaring verdicts of guilty on the innocents.
 All it took to condemn an innocent was a coerced testimony that was harvested from sessions with therapists that used suggestive hypnosis.